pqpo/InputMethodHolder/README.md

 Defect
 -----
-onShow works in most situations, but onHide can only give callbacks by calling hideSoftInputFromWindows manually.
+`onShow` works well in most situations, but `onHide` can only give callbacks by calling `hideSoftInputFromWindows` manually.
-The reason is that system keyboard is hold by another process, and the procedure for using the keyboard by an application  is a local process remote call through InputMethodManager, our hook is just that InputMethodManager of the application's process.
+The reason is that system keyboard is hold by another process, and the procedure for using the keyboard by an application  is a local process remote call through `InputMethodManager`, the hook is just that InputMethodManager of the application's process.

 ```java
 public interface OnInputMethodListener {